brenogmrs/json-server/README.md

 # json-server

-### this is a simplistic implementation of javascripts json-server using Go!.
+### this is a simplistic implementation of javascripts json-server using Go!
 It uses the the file called `db.json` at the root of the project to create a Web Server using the resources of a JSON file.

 ## JSON example: